Founder, Advancement Lab

 Fellowship awarded to support work towards a JD in Law at Yale University

-Sava was born to parents who emigrated from Ethiopia and are not naturalized citizens.
+She was born to parents who emigrated from Ethiopia and are now naturalized citizens.
 Her family resides in Boston, MA, and Columbus, Ohio.